 Mrs Valerie Williams Sessional Lecturer

+Dr Emyr Williams Senior Lecturer

 Ms Sally Baker Senior Lecturer

-Dr Emyr Williams Senior Lecturer

 Mrs Sharon Fairhurst Senior Lecturer

 Although small in number, the team have made a number of contacts through the various external links they have drawn upon to support the programme.
 Guest speakers have made a positive contribution on the current programmes to certain aspects of the curriculum.
+The programme team plan to draw on existing valuable resources for this new programme.